-There is something wild and exotic about boarding a private jet and being whisked away to a far-flung Fiji island.
-Particularly when your destination is a luxury island retreat rated as one of the 100 most beautiful hotels and resorts in the world.
+There is something wild and exotic about hopping on a private jet and being whisked away to a far-flung South Pacific island.
+Particularly so when your destination is a Fijian island retreat regularly cited as one of the 100 most beautiful hotels and resorts in the world.
 But what exactly defines such a resort?
 What is it that allows Laucala Island to ascend above a very crowded field of highly credentialed contenders?
 Sure, at this level of excellence, exceptional service, extraordinary cuisine, a fine wine cellar, exquisite surroundings, combined with enough leisure and cultural options to suit the most fastidious guest are de rigueur.

 Some would say, if you’ve seen one fine resort, you’ve seen them all.
 In Laucala Island’s case (pronounced Lor-thar-lar), however, you’d also be wrong.
 Hideaway Hotels travel guides allocates Laucala seven stars, an unquantifiable rating as there is no such category.
 But I understand their sentiment: Laucala is simply so unique, raising the bar far beyond mere exceptional, that words are somewhat inadequate.
 Against a backdrop of manicured coconut plantation silhouetted against a cerulean sea, Laucala has the goods.
 It’s one of the most exquisite hotel resorts I’ve had the pleasure to stay in – over a lifetime of travelling I’ve stayed in many!

 Private airspace ensures ultimate privacy on Laucala Island